 Heather Paradis is a member of the firm’s civil litigation practice group.
 She practices general civil litigation primarily in the area of public entity defense.
-Ms. Paradis has extensive experience in the areas of inverse condemnation, wrongful death, civil rights, negligence and personal injury.
+Ms. Paradis has extensive experience in the areas of inverse condemnation, wrongful death, civil rights, negligence, employment and personal injury.

 Ms. Paradis is an experienced litigator who can manage all aspects of a case file.
 She handles cases in both state and federal courts and has significant experience in law and motion practice, discovery, depositions, mediations and trial preparation.
 Most recently, Ms. Paradis participated in a Federal Court trial which resulted in a defense verdict for an El Cajon Police Officer.
 In that case, the officer was alleged to have used excessive force in the shooting of an unarmed suspect.